akatsuki600/Etch-a-Sketch/README.md

 To let you pick a design from number of choices and lets you trace over it, like this : https://www.crazygames.com/game/color-pixel-art-classic - ads ahead careful

+* Responsiveness, this page is correctly works the best on a windows computer/laptop screen, I'll add responsiveness later as i learn more about it.